patrickhpan/vim-skhd/README.md

 # vim-skhd: Basic vim emulation in skhd

-Have you ever wanted to run `v100dw` in your favorite non-vim word processor?Now you can with [skhd](https://github.com/koekeishiya/skhd/).
+Have you ever wanted to run `v100dw` in your favorite non-vim word processor?
+Now you can with [skhd](https://github.com/koekeishiya/skhd/)

 [Demo](https://streamable.com/swg0zx)